defagos/make-fmwk/README.markdown

 Due to the highly dynamic nature of the Objective-C language, any method defined in a library might be called, explicitly or in hidden ways (e.g. by using `objc_msgSend`).
 Unlike C / C++, we would therefore expect the linker to be especially careful when stripping dead-code from Objective-C static libraries.
 In some cases, though, the linker still drops code it considers to be unused.
 Such code can still be referenced from an application, though, and I ran into the following issues:

 * Categories defined for objects not in the library: If such categories are defined "alone" in a source file, the linker will not load the corresponding code, and you will get an "Unrecognized selector" exception at runtime.
 This problem can also arise even if the category is not alone, provided the linker has no other reason to link with the object file it is contained in.
-For more information, refer to the following article: http://developer.apple.com/library/mac/#qa/qa2006/qa1490.html
+For more information, refer to [this article](http://developer.apple.com/library/mac/#qa/qa2006/qa1490.html)
 * When using library objects in Interface Builder, you might get an "Unknown class <class> in Interface Builder file" error in the console at runtime.
 If the library class inherits from an existing `UIKit` class, your application will not crash, but you will not get the new functionality your class implements, leading to incorrect behavior.

 The article mentioned above gives a solution to this problem: Add the `-ObjC` flag to the "Other linker flags" setting.
 For categories the `-all_load` also had to be added, as explained in the article, but this has been fixed by the new LLVM compiler.